Probabilistic Unitary Formulation of Open Quantum System Dynamics: Probabilistic unitary formulation

-\textbf{Probabilistic unitary formulation.}---Below we will derive in detail the formulation for the finite dimensional case, which is completely based on the ansatz that the continuous dynamics of any finite dimensional open quantum system can be regarded as the combined effects of probabilistic combination of unitary operators, plus a time-dependent Hamiltonian.
+Below we will derive in detail the formulation for the finite-dimensional case, which is completely based on the ansatz that the continuous dynamics of any finite-dimensional open quantum system can be regarded as the combined effects of a probabilistic combination of unitary operators, plus a time-dependent Hamiltonian.
 Mathematically, the ansatz can be formulated as